My goal is to lose weight

 • Practice mindful eating.
 Mindful eating involves limiting mealtime distractions and paying close attention to your dish’s texture, taste, and smell.
 Plus, this practice may reduce food cravings and promote long-term weight loss.

 • Eat more fruits and vegetables.
 Fruits and veggies are low in calories but high in fiber.
-In addition to boosting your intake of many important nutrients, increasing your intake of fruits and veggies may be linked to weight loss.
+Eating more fruits and vegetables can help you get important nutrients.
+It may also help with weight loss.

 • Stock up on healthy foods.
 Following a healthy diet is much more challenging when you have a kitchen full of processed foods that are high in sugar and calories.
 Instead, stock your fridge with plenty of nutritious ingredients and healthy snacks.

 • Find support.
 Studies show that social support may aid weight loss.
-Find a friend or family member with similar goals, join an online weight loss forum, or check for support groups in your area to set yourself up for success.
+Find a friend or family member who has similar goals.
+You can also join an online weight loss forum.
+Check for support groups in your area to help you succeed.

 • Try meal prepping.
 Many people find that meal prepping is a convenient way to eat well and save time.
 Pick one or two days to prepare your meals ahead of time so that you can enjoy delicious dishes all week long.